-Anouchka Hack is acclaimed by audience and press for her expressive sound and vast musicality.
-With her captivating stage presence and devoted interpretations, she convinces both as a soloist and in a Duo with her sister, pianist Katharina Hack.
-Concert engagements have led her to play in halls like the Musikverein Vienna, Beethovenhaus Bonn, Gasteig Munich and Konzerthaus Dortmund.
+German cellist Anouchka Hack is acclaimed by audience and press for her expressive sound and lively musicality.
+With her captivating stage presence and devoted interpretations, she convinces both as a soloist and in a Duo with her sister, pianist Katharina Hack as well as a sought-after chamber musician.
+Concert engagements have led her to play in halls like the Beethovenhaus Bonn, Konzerthaus Dortmund, Pierre Boulez Saal Berlin and Elbphilharmonie Hamburg.

-Born 1996 in Antwerp, Anouchka Hack received her musical education as a pre-student at the Musikhochschule Cologne from Prof. Hans-Christian Schweiker; from 2014 to 2018 she studied at the Academy of Music in Lübeck with Prof. Troels Svane.
-Since 2018, she has been studying with Prof. Frans Helmerson in Berlin and will continue her studies at the Kronberg Academy from October 2020 on.
+Born in 1996 in Antwerp, Anouchka Hack received her musical education as a pre-student at the Musikhochschule Cologne from Prof. Hans-Christian Schweiker; from 2014 to 2018 she studied at the Academy of Music in Lübeck with Prof. Troels Svane.
+Since 2018, she is studying with Prof. Frans Helmerson, first at the Barenboim-Said Academy in Berlin, since 2020 at the Kronberg Academy.
+Her studies are supported by the Casals Patronat.

-Anouchka Hack received further musical impulses from David Geringas, Daniel Barenboim, Steven Isserlis, Gidon Kremer and from Gautier Capuçon, for whose „Classe d´Excellence de Violoncelle“ she was selected in 2017/18.
+She received further musical impulses from David Geringas, Daniel Barenboim, Sir Andras Schiff, Steven Isserlis, Gidon Kremer and from Gautier Capuçon, for whose „Classe d´Excellence de Violoncelle“ at the Fondation Louis Vuitton in Paris she was selected in 2017/18.

-Anouchka Hack is a scholarship holder of the Mozart-Gesellschaft Dortmund, the Ritter-Foundation and the Deutsche Stiftung Musikleben.
-As a prizewinner of the Wettbewerb des deutschen Musikinstrumentenfonds, Anouchka Hack plays on a Cello by Bartolomeo Tassini, Venice 1769.
+Anouchka Hack is a scholarship holder of the Mozart-Gesellschaft Dortmund and the Deutsche Stiftung Musikleben.
+As a prizewinner of the Competition of the German Music Instruments fund, Anouchka Hack plays on a Cello by Bartolomeo Tassini, Venice 1769.